DFHack/dfhack/Readme.rst

  * 'fastdwarf 1 1' enables both
  * 'fastdwarf 0' disables both
  * 'fastdwarf 1' enables speedydwarf and disables teledwarf
+ * 'fastdwarf 2 ...' sets a native debug flag in the game memory that implements an even more aggressive version of speedydwarf.

 Game interface
 ==============